orionlang/orion/docs/BOOTSTRAP.md

 - No implicit conversions between different types
 - No subtyping
 - Exact type match required (exception: contextual typing of literals)
-- Bool can be used in integer contexts (converts to 0 or 1)
+- bool can be used in integer contexts (converts to 0 or 1)

 ### 9.3 Linearity Checking